Melof10/churrasco-challenge/README.md

 ## Envinroment setup

-1) Copy application-exmaple.properties to application.properties and fill with database credentials.
+1) Copy application_example.properties to application.properties and fill with database credentials.